YouNow/OBS-studio-webrtc/README.md

+# Eran Comments

+When checking the project make sure to do the following

+* Get the submodules (which are hosted in separate gits), by making this command

+git submodule update --init --recursive

+* Make sure that you have QT5 added to your path.
+On most OS X versions you will find it in:

+/usr/local/opt/qt5

+* Make sure you're getting WebRTC and that you're building in in Release mode

+* Make sure you're brewing OpenSSL

 # OBS-studio WebRTC

 This project is a fork of OBS-studio with support for WebRTC.
 WebRTC supports comes from the inclusion of the open source implementation from webrtc.org used (at least in part) by chrome, firefox, and safari.